 has taken many shapes throughout the millennia.
 (It has only been during the last couple of hundred years that we have had the image of the little red guy with the forked tail and the pitchfork.)
 When the rational mind concluded that there was no such actual creature, we created devilishness in other forms.
-It seems we beings always required have human а representation, a personification of the evil and destructiveness we experience in ourselves and in our world.2
+It seems we human beings have always required a representation, a personification of the evil and destructiveness we experience in ourselves and in our world.